-Whenever my University studies allowed it, I explored Europe, in a self-remodeled old VW-van, as was the fad in those days.
-Rumbling through Italy, France, Spain and later most of Yugoslavia, I was inundated with new impressions of this hot and spicy, relaxed and friendly South.
-Later we sailed as a group across the waters of the Mediterranean and Adriatic Seas, getting flooded with the feeling of border-less freedom, anchoring in new harbors every night.
+Whenever my University studies allowed it, I explored Europe, in a self-remodelled old VW-van, as was the fad in those days.
+Rumbling through Italy, France, Spain and most of Yugoslavia, I was inundated with new impressions of this hot, spicy, relaxed, and friendly South.
+Later, we sailed as a group across the waters of the Mediterranean and Adriatic Seas, getting flooded with the feeling of borderless freedom, anchoring in new harbours every night.

-At one point flying was added to the means of travel and I discovered the exotic outlandishness of the Orient, soaking up mysterious smells and tastes, while connecting with strikingly foreign people and landscapes.
-All culminated in the narrow back streets of Hong Kong at the shores of the South China Sea.
+At one point flying was added to the means of travel and I discovered the exotic outlandishness of the Orient, soaking up mysterious smells and tastes while connecting with strikingly foreign people and landscapes.
+All culminated in the narrow back streets of Hong Kong on the shores of the South China Sea.

-I knew I was hooked on traveling.
+I knew I was hooked on travelling.
 But there seemed to be more.
-The reason of being drawn away from home continuously, became clearer: I was looking for something, something different, something I had not found, yet.
+The reason for being drawn away from home continuously became more evident: I was looking for something, something different, something I had not found yet.

-My older brother delivered the break-through.
-On his proposal we planed to see Canada.
+My older brother delivered the breakthrough.
+On his proposal, we planned to see Canada.
 I had no idea what was going to hit me.
-But I vividly remember that first day paddling our canoes across Opeongo Lake, smack dab in the wilderness of as a group.
+But I vividly remember that first day paddling our canoes across Opeongo Lake, smack dab in the wilderness.
 I was stunned: “This is just like a Lassie Movie.
 And I am right in it!”
 The doors to an unknown dream had just opened.
 Canada.
 I was determined to live there.

 And I did.
-5 years later, after more traveling, paddling and hiking, which steered me from interior Ontario to British Columbia on the West Coast, then up north into the Yukon.
+5 years later, after more travelling, paddling and hiking, which steered me from interior Ontario to British Columbia on the West Coast, then up north into the Yukon.

 Then—all of a sudden—I arrived.
 I landed.
-In 1993 I finally immigrated to to Canada and left Germany behind.
+In 1993, I finally immigrated to Canada and left Germany behind.
 I left my job behind, my place, my family, and all my friends.
 Everything.
-And I did so with a mortifying ease, that stills thrills me.
-I immigrated to this great land and I loved every single minute of it.
-Never looked back.
+And I did so with a mortifying ease that still thrills me.
+I immigrated to this glorious land, and I loved living there every single minute since.
+I never looked back.

-While becoming an Expatriate, living away from the country I was born in, I also became and Ex-Patriot, by not missing my native land at all, at any minute, ever after.
+While becoming an Expatriate, living away from the country I was born in, I also became an Ex-Patriot, by not missing my native land at all, at any minute, ever after.

 Julian’s Revelations of Divine Love (about 1393) is believed to be the first published book written by a woman in the English language.

-After nine years in High School this believe was still going strong.
-By then I had decided to become a country vet.
-Not even the discouraging discussion with our head master, who thoroughly questioned my abilities to deliver an unborn calve, could sway me.
+After nine years in High School, this belief was still going strong.
+By then, I had decided to become a country vet.
+Not even the discouraging discussion with our headmaster, who thoroughly questioned my abilities to deliver an unborn calve, could sway me.

-However the globe’s overpopulation, or if I am very honest, my insufficient studies, put an end to all this.
-In Germany too many people had the same idea.
+However, the globe’s overpopulation, or if I am very honest, my insufficient studies, put an end to all this.
+In Germany, too many people had the same idea.
 The Numerus Clausus was invented as one method to limit the number of students who may study at a certain University.
-Smarter people than I, with a better average of final marks in high school, were admitted.
-I looked at a four year waiting period and then looked no more.
-In those four years I was able to complete my study in Linguistics.
+Smarter people than I, with better average of final marks in high school, were admitted.
+I looked at a four-year waiting period and then looked no more.
+In those four years, I was able to complete my study in Linguistics.
 I left Johann Wolfgang Goethe University in Frankfurt with the degree of M.A. in Modern Philology in my pocket and my eyes still roaming the horizon.

 Because, in the meantime, I got myself infected.
-With traveling.
-I traveled a lot.
-All over the globe, looking for something I did not know, yet.
+With travelling.
+I travelled a lot.
+All over the globe, looking for something I did not know yet.

 But I could not find what I was I was looking for, so I went to work in an American Computer Consultancy.
-For the next six years the just emerging home computer fascination captivated me like nothing else.
-I worked overtime, I worked on weekends, sometimes without pay, at home on my (first) own computer and at nights.
+For the next six years, the just-emerging home computer fascination captivated me like nothing else.
+I worked overtime; I worked on weekends, sometimes without pay, at home on my (first) own computer and at nights.
 We all did.
 And we loved it.
-At the company, we were all under the spell of this radically new technology developing and swallowing up everything old and close to a type writer – or mainframe.
-In those days, the late 80’s, a PC, lovingly for personal computer, probably weighed between 10—20 kg, including a monitor the size of a small dog house, and two 5″ inch disc drives, when innovation swept us away with the coming of 3.5” disks and later, hallelujah, the first hard drive with an intergalactic 128kb of RAM, which was soon, we hardly survived the joy, upgraded to 256RAM.
-No Windows, No OS, we all worked with the florescent green C:> on a dark background.
+At the company, we were all under the spell of this radically new technology which eclipsed everything old and close to a typewriter – or mainframe.
+In those days, the late 80s, a PC, lovingly for personal computer, probably weighed between 10—20 kg, including a monitor the size of a small doghouse.
+We worked on two 5-inch disc drives, when innovation swept us away with the coming of 3.5-inch disks and later, hallelujah, the first hard drive with an intergalactic 128kb of RAM, which was soon, we hardly survived the joy, upgraded to 256kb.
+No Windows, No OS, we all worked with the fluorescent green C:> on a dark background.

 However, we felt like visionaries.
-We soaked up everything that came up on the USA market.
-Our boss being an American brought the newest developments and gadgets (such as a handheld scanner) into Germany, and we presented these innovations brand new to the European Industry.
-We were breaking a path to a new intelligence, which toady would be sneered at as crude and archaic.
+We soaked up everything that came up on the US market.
+Our boss, being an American himself, brought the newest developments and gadgets (such as a handheld scanner) back to Germany, and we presented these innovations to the European Industry.
+We were breaking a path to a new intelligence, which today would be sneered at as crude and archaic.
 Those were the days.